Mont Ventoux and the Lure mountains

 Full Day

 This guided hike takes place in a part of Provence out of the tourist way.
-The south-facing slope of the Lure mountains, that nourished Jean Giono‘s dreams, is partly made of these uplands “where deserts are really desert lands”, as he wrote ; a limitless stretch of land, an area of shepherds, dry stone walls, barrenness and wind ; a land of uncountable starry nights, where winters are harsh and soils stubborn.
-From this hike, in addition to the tales about Giono‘s works by your local guide, another key event will probably remain engraved in your memories : the sight of three dry stone sheepfolds on different sites, each one built of half a million stones.
+And yet, the high south-facing side of the Lure mountains nourished the famous Provençal writer Jean Giono‘s dreams.
+He described these wide-open uplands as “uninhabited lands that are real deserts”; they are a vast area of sheep and shepherds, of dry stone walls, and of barrenness and wind; lands of uncountable starry nights, where winters are harsh and soils stubborn.
+Your local guide will of course tell you memorable stories about Giono‘s works; but another key event will probably remain engraved on your mind from this hike: the sight of several dry stone sheepfolds on different sites, each one built of half a million stones or so.
 Truly a world apart.

 Walking time : 6 hours